 The forces of Kaalayavana advanced pursuing Krishna.
 In an effort to enter into a duel with Krishna, Kaalayavana chased him.
 Krishna pretended as if he was running away from the battlefield followed by Kaalayavana.
 In a witty plot, Krishna allured Kaalayavana inside a cave where Muchukunda was meditating.
 This was an emperor and the ancestor of Lord Srirama of the Treta Yuga.
 Earlier, Muchukunda assisted Indra in his battle against the demons.
 When Indra won the war with his help and asked him what boon he would want in return, the emperor asked for a long undisturbed sleep for ages to rest.
 He also asked if anyone disturbed him from his sleep, he would be burnt to ashes.
 Indra acceded to his wish and granted the same.

 The sleeping sage

 Now in Dwapara Yuga, Muchukunda had been sleeping in the cave for ages only to be disturbed by the entry of Kaalyavana led by Krishna.
 As per the boon, now Kaalyavana was burnt to ashes and Muchukunda was blessed with the vision of the Lord.
 Muchukunda realized several ages had passed after he started sleeping and the generations had now turned much smaller in size than his own.
 He was directed by Krishna to engage in penance, absolve his sins and ascend to the heavens.
-He then travelled to Gandhamadana Parvat in the North and entered into penance in Badrikashrama.
+He then traveled to Gandhamadana Parvat in the North and entered into penance in Badrikashrama.

 In this interesting story, we find Krishna feeing away from the battlefield in order to enact an interesting dram and put an end to the demon Kaalayavana.
 Therefore Krishna came to be fondly called as Ranchod.